cymerrad/sams-task/README.md

 I'm also assuming that there exists a particularly long moment of silence in the recording, somewhere at the beggining or end.
 For comparison I'm using Kolmogorov-Smirnov test.
-Python code is somewhat commented and readable (just start from line 230), however, I don't recommend trying to read my R code; it may or may not contain occasional profanities as I really dislike this tool.
+Python code is somewhat commented and readable (just start from line 230), however, I don't recommend trying to read my R code; it may or may not contain occasional profanities.